warhog/fpvlaptracker/README.md

 this repository contains everything needed to build your own tracker(s).

 * app: the mobile app
-* firmware-single-node: firmware for a single node
+* firmware: firmware for a single node
-* hardware-single-node: hardware for a single node
+* hardware: hardware for a single node
-* web: the java backend and web frontend
+* web: the java backend and web frontend for multiple node races

 ## sound files used
 _lap:_ [freesound](https://www.freesound.org/people/StaneStane/sounds/73560/)